What to Watch Verdict

 A neat character reveal and some reckless behavior from the Kent boys push a "meh" episode over the edge.

-- 💥 Captain Luthor's true identity is a fun twist.
+💥 Captain Luthor's true identity is a fun twist.

-- 💥 Wolé Parks is a tremendous addition to the series.
+💥 Wolé Parks is a tremendous addition to the series.
 Hopefully we continue to see more of him on screen.

-- 💥 We love it when those Kent boys work together!
+💥 We love it when those Kent boys work together!

-- 💥 We do not need silly fabricated drama between Jonathan and Jordan.
+💥 We do not need silly fabricated drama between Jonathan and Jordan.

-Everyone who assumed "Man of Steel" was talking about Superman must donate a dollar to their favorite charity.
+Everyone who assumed "Man of Steel" was about Superman must donate to their favorite charity.
 Think of the money we'd raise!
-As that sentence implies, Superman and Lois had something clever up its sleeve, and it all revolves around the curious Captain Luthor (Wolé Parks).
+As that sentence implies, Superman & Lois had something clever up its sleeve, and it all revolves around the curious Captain Luthor (Wolé Parks).
 Turns out "Luthor" isn't his real name at all.
 Instead, it's John Henry Irons.
 A name that astute comic readers may recognize as Steel.
 It's an infinitely more interesting story than the character being some distant relative or alternate Earth version of Lex Luthor (currently portrayed by Jon Cryer on Supergirl), even if it is a curious departure from his standard origins.
 But there's more to "Man of Steel" than this new take on Irons and his motivations.

 Morgan Edge (Adam Rayner) continues to try to manipulate Smallville by putting Lana (Emmanuelle Chriqui) on a project to find townsfolk who have "untapped potential" (read: he wants test subjects for his little Kryptonian-creation project).
 Thanks to her friendship with Lois (Elizabeth Tulloch) and her daughter being put in danger last week, Lana's already on team Edge Is Sus.
 Meanwhile, "Man of Steel" decides to fabricate some pointless drama between the brothers Kent.
-It's quickly resolved, but wholly unnecessary and largely exhausting — especially given the fact that it still feels like their entire function is drama.
+It's quickly resolved, but wholly unnecessary — especially given the fact that it still feels like their entire function is drama.

 With Steel — not Nate Haywood — in custody, the Superman/General Lane discourse is likely to get a whole lot worse.
-Steel had already paid the General a visit prior, and we all know how easy it is to get him to try and kill his son in law.
-Add his paranoia to Steel's real world experience with murderous Kal-Els and you've got yourself a very dangerous duo that will only feed off of one another's hatred.
+Steel had already paid the General a visit prior, and we all know how easy it is to get him to try and kill his son-in-law.
+Add his paranoia to Steel's real-world experience with murderous Kal-Els and you've got yourself a very dangerous duo that will only feed off of one another's hatred.
 The series is already heavily telegraphing that Lois will be the only one able to talk any sense into her other-world husband, but it remains to be seen if even she can get through to him.